-Best SIM Only deals - January 2017
+Best SIM Only deals - April 2017

-If you’re rocking one of our top 10 smartphones - congratulations.
+If you’re rocking one of our top 10 smartphones, congratulations, or perhaps you've spotted one you'd like from MWC.

-You’re probably happy enough with your handset or are now looking for a SIM free phone, so why not ease the pressure on your wallet by ditching your eye watering monthly contract and opting for a much cheaper SIM-only deal?
+So why not ease the pressure on your wallet by ditching your eye watering monthly contract and opting for a much cheaper SIM-only deal?

-The ones below would all be ideal pickings to pair with the new iPhone 7, iPhone 7 Plus, One Plus 3, or Galaxy S7 , and we’ve teamed up with uSwitch to round up the best bang-for-buck deals around.
-So with no further ado...
+The ones below would all be ideal pickings to pair with the new Samsung Galaxy S8 or S8 Plus, LG G6, the Sony XZ Premium, or even the Huawei P10, Moto G5 and Nokia 6.

+Or, perhaps happy enough with your handset and are now looking for a SIM only contract?
+Here are all the bargain SIM-only deals.

+Get the Freedom Pop deal here for £4.99 (first month free) a month on Multi SIM

 Best for data

 Keen on trawling the internet for adorable cat videos?
 Maybe fancy catching up on a bit of telly on the journey into work?
-To stop you from racking up a phone bill worthy of telling friends about, here are the best data deals - all with links to your preferred SIM size.
+To stop you from racking up a phone bill worthy of telling friends about, here are the best data deals.

 Three